Contents

 “Blossoms Shanghai” is also about reconciliation

-Ah Bao can become Mr. Bao when he steps in, but he’s willing to continue being Ah Bao when he steps out, remaining calm and collected1, embodying the motto of “The Count of Monte Cristo"—when facing fate, there are only two solutions: waiting and hoping.
+Ah Bao can become Mr. Bao when he enters the game, but when he steps out of it he is still willing to remain Ah Bao.
+That composure1 echoes the motto of “The Count of Monte Cristo”: in the face of fate, there are only two words worth keeping: wait and hope.

 Absurdists always pose dilemmas without providing answers.